Nvidia is as frustrated with the lack of RTX 30-series stock as you are

 CEO Huang also chimed in with similar concerns and a wish for "more agile supply chains" in the call.

-"Our growth is -- in the near term is more affected by the cycle time of manufacturing and flexibility of supply," Huang says.
-"We are in a good shape to -- and all of our supply is -- informs our guidance.
-But, we would appreciate shorter cycle times—we would appreciate more agile supply chains.
+"Our growth is, in the near term, is more affected by the cycle time of manufacturing and flexibility of supply," Huang says.
+"We are in a good shape and all of our supply informs our guidance, but we would appreciate shorter cycle times—we would appreciate more agile supply chains.
 But, the world is constrained at the moment.
 And so, we just have to make the best of it.
-But, even in that condition -- even in that condition, we’ve -- all of that is building for our guidance, and we expect to grow."
+But, even in that condition, all of that is building for our guidance, and we expect to grow."

 Nvidia posts a tremendous quarterly gaming revenue, up 37 percent year-on-year and the same growth quarter to quarter, which it puts down to significant demand for said RTX 30-series.
 No cards, no revenue—so it's unlikely that its supply chain was as ill-prepared for the release as some might claim.